alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 {% endhighlight %}

-Using this function, we can evaluate the trained policy on larger graphs.
+Using this function, we can evaluate the trained policy on larger graphs with 20 nodes:
-Here are the results for the above models evaluated on 20-node graphs.

 | Model | Mean Reward | Mean Episode Length |
 |-------|-------------|---------------------|